Elbow, Wrist, and Hand Pain

 What It Is

 Trigger finger is a painful condition in the hand when a nodule develops on the tendon.
-The nodule then gets stuck between ligaments in your finger and will commonly cause the finger to lock or get stuck.
+The nodule then gets stuck between ligaments in your finger and will commonly cause the finger to lock or become stuck in a bent position/

 How Physiotherapy Can Help